Skip to main content

 Performance Benchmarks

-CRW leads on latency and coverage for AI-specific extraction.
-Spider may match or exceed CRW on raw crawl speed for URL collection, but produces less LLM-ready output.
+CRW leads on latency for AI-specific extraction because there is no per-request browser render.
 Firecrawl's higher latency is the trade-off for its broader feature set (browser rendering, screenshots, PDFs).

 License Comparison